 “Show yourself.”
 The man raised his pistol.

-The figure of the magician took shape at the far end of the room, as though a light were creating it from within the very shadow.
+The figure of the magician took shape at the back, as though a light were drawing it from within the shadow itself.
 Behind him, the faint glints of several glass jars revealed the existence of a long shelf.

 “Your slave has confessed everything.
 You would do well to surrender.”